Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Error Analysis of Random Features

-with probability at least $1-\delta.$ \end{asm} For a fixed kernel function, the Assumption \ref{as2} is a commonly used condition in an analysis of kernel methods \cite{steinwart2009optimal, mendelson2010regularization}.
-It is satisfied, for example, that the eigenfunctions of the kernel are uniformly bounded and the eigenvalues $\{\mu_i\}_i$ decay at the rate $i^{-1/p}$ \cite{mendelson2010regularization}.
-In Theorem \ref{thm2}, specific $p$ and $C_\delta$ that satisfy the condition for the case of a Gaussian kernel and its random Fourier features approximation are derived.

-Here, we introduce our primary result, which bounds the distance between $\G$ and $\GG$.
-The complete statement, including proof and all constants, are found in Appendix \ref{proof1}. \begin{thm}[Simplified.]
-Under Assumption \ref{as1}-\ref{as2}, with probability at least $1-\delta$ with respect to the sampling of features, the following inequality holds:
+with probability at least $1-\delta.$ \end{asm} For a fixed kernel function, the Assumption \ref{as2-2} is a commonly used condition in analysis of kernel methods \citep{steinwart2009optimal, mendelson2010regularization}.
+It is satisfied, for example, when the eigenfunctions of the kernel are uniformly bounded and the eigenvalues $\{\mu_i\}_i$ decay at the rate $i^{-1/p}$ \citep{mendelson2010regularization}.
+In Theorem \ref{thm2}, specific $p$ and $C(\delta)$ that satisfy the condition for the case of a Gaussian kernel and its random Fourier features approximation are derived. \\ Here, we introduce our primary result, which bounds the distance between $\G$ and $\GG$ in terms of $L^\infty(\rho_{\mathcal{X}})$-norm.
+The complete statement, including proof and all constants, are found in Appendix \ref{proof1}. \begin{thm} Under Assumption \ref{as2-1}-\ref{as2-2}, with probability at least $1-2\delta$ with respect to the sampling of features, the following inequality holds:

 \end{thm}